acherrera/arduino_weather_station/README.md

 * choose to save graph
 * enter variable name (temperature, pressure, humidity)
 * choose start and end times

+### Issue Relating to the Code Base
+Working to modularize the program to make the main program easier to understand and aid in fixing issues later.

+The graphing methods will be broken down into several separate section for ease of calling later.
+This will allow the options to be shortened down to one single line of code and call

 ### Use Python to Live Plot Data
 The Arduino has the ability to send data out and the computer can take this data